Shakespeare famously said, “What’s in a name? A rose by any other name would smell just as sweet.”

 Don’t forget to blog and post about local events and happenings.
 Using your blog to take about community, customer, and employee related local news is a great way to spice up your local content in very authentic ways.

 If you have multiple locations you may want to learn about and adopt what many SEO folks refer to as content silos for each location – here’s a great primer on local content silos.
+For more tips on local lead generation, check out this book by some of our fellow Duct Tape Marketing consultants.

 Reviews have become another important form of content.
 As the statistic cited at the beginning of this post suggests, people increasingly rely on reviews to make decisions about the products and services they purchase.